isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 ### EXAMINATION / TEST RULES

-*   Be punctual for tests and examinations.
+*   Students are to be punctual for tests and examinations.
-*   If you are unable to sit for a test/examination, you must produce a medical certificate.
+*   If students are unable to sit for a test/examination, they must produce a medical certificate.
-*   Do not bring into the waiting, examination and quarantine areas any unauthorised electronic, communication, entertainment or gaming devices capable of capturing, storing, displaying and/or transmitting visual, audio or verbal information.
+*   Students must not bring into the waiting, examination and quarantine areas any unauthorised electronic, communication, entertainment or gaming devices capable of capturing, storing, displaying and/or transmitting visual, audio or verbal information.
 Examples of prohibited items include mobile phones, cameras, tablets, wired and wireless earpieces/earphones, smart wrist watches, fitness trackers and any unauthorised materials.
 Examples of unauthorised materials include any books, papers, notes, unapproved dictionaries and calculators, and non-standard mathematical instruments.
-*   If you are found with any of these items or communicating by any means with other candidates during the test/examination, it will be considered as cheating.
+*   If students are found with any of these items or communicating by any means with other candidates during the test/examination, it will be considered as cheating.
 Cheating is a serious offence.
-You may be disqualified from the test/examination if you are caught cheating or attempting to cheat.
+They may be disqualified from the test/examination if they are caught cheating or attempting to cheat.

 ### ONLINE LESSONS